 Paul begins this chapter with 11 very powerful words: “I charge you therefore before God and the Lord Jesus Christ.”
 This is very serious.

-Then there follow warnings to Timothy that people will all too soon turn away from the truth and will turn to fables or myths.
+Then there follow warnings to Timothy that people will all too soon turn away from the truth to fables or myths.
 Sadly, modern Christianity too often turns away from the truth and offers much in the way of pagan customs and fables.
 The apostle John also reminds us of “the truth which abides in us and will be with us forever” (2 John 1:2).
 For that to be the case, however, we must “hold fast” to what we have been given.

 His end is drawing near